triwgani/Maven02/README.md

 - Naming the table "Calendar" and making sure that headers have been promoted
 - Using the date tools in the query editor to add the following columns:
-    > Start of Week (starting Sunday, Name of Day, Start of Month, Name of Month, Quarter of Year, Year
+    > Start of Week, Name of Day, Start of Month, Name of Month, Quarter of Year, Year

 ![](Calendar.png)